redhat-cop/infra.aap_configuration/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: >
-  Create a bug report.
+about: Create a bug report.
 Please test against the latest release before submitting it.
 For anything else, please use discussions link below.
+title: ''
 labels: bug, new
+assignees: ''

 ---

 <!--- Verify first that your issue is not already reported on GitHub -->